roberttwomey/ema-ml-art/README.md

 - 4.7.3 Students may be granted an excused absence, at the instructor’s discretion, to allow those students to participate in extra-curricular events representing the University.
 In such cases, the instructor must be notified in advance.
 - 4.7.4 This policy, as approved by the faculty, represents the minimum requirement.
 Faculty members are permitted to develop more stringent attendance requirements, as long as those requirements are detailed in writing in the class syllabus and distributed at the beginning of each course.
 - 4.7.5 The policy on students who are late to class will be left up to the individual instructors.

-## Class Participation
-Contributions to class discussions and active participation in small group work are essential to both the momentum of the course and the development of your ideas.
-This requires that you come to class prepared (having completed assigned reading and writing) and ready to participate in class activities.
-This course is based on collaborative, project-based learning and you are also expected to contribute as a responsible member of a group.
-See the participation evaluation in the Grading Scale below for more information.

 ## Late work policy
 An assignment may receive an F if a student does not participate in every phase of the development of the project and meet all deadlines for preliminary materials (proposals, drafts, etc.).
 Failure to submit any of the graded course assignments is grounds for failure in the course.
 If a final draft or project, plus required addenda, is not submitted in class on the date due, it will be considered late and will lose one letter grade for each day or part of a day past due (A to B, etc.).
 Assignments are due in hard copy and or via email/link (online assignment).
 You must submit your assignments directly to the instructor.
 Any late submissions must be approved by your faculty instructor well in advance of the due date.